top of page

 A Shield Against Uncertainty

-At its core, chronic criticism is a strategy to avoid uncertainty by creating certainty.
+At its core, chronic criticism is a strategy to avoid uncertainty by creating norms.

 Human beings are complex, unpredictable, and imperfect.
 Judging, categorizing, and focusing on flaws can create the feeling of understanding and control.

-At a time when your support system was limited — because of your age, dependence on others, emotional immaturity, difficult circumstances, or lack of coping skills — those possibilities could have felt genuinely threatening: "What if reality is messy and uncertain?".
+At a time when your support system was limited — because of your age, dependence on others, emotional immaturity, difficult circumstances, or lack of coping skills — the question "What if reality is messy and ambiguous?" could have felt genuinely threatening.

-Like all protective patterns, excessive criticism developed as an attempt to solve a real problem with the resources available at the time.
+Like all protective patterns, excessive criticism developed as an attempt to solve a real problem with your available capacities and resources at the time.
 It created a greater sense of predictability and safety in situations where the consequences of openess felt too uncertain, too overwhelming, or too difficult to navigate.

 Immediate Relief but Delayed Consequences